parthkale007/TodoList/README.md

 # TodoList
-create and maintain a continuous task list
+This project will help you maintain a continous task list.
+This will also help you to syncronize the task.